print this map

 The Vikings were seafaring north Germanic people who raided, traded, explored, and settled in wide areas of Europe, Asia, and the North Atlantic islands from the late 8th to the mid-11th centuries.
 Using sturdy wooden longships they traveled as far west as

 Newfoundland.
-Leif Eriksson is believed to have reached the Island of Newfoundland, Canada - circa 1000 AD
+Leif Erikson is believed to have reached the Island of Newfoundland, Canada - circa 1000 AD

 In the 13th century, central Mexico was the center of the Aztec civilization.
 The Mayan culture was fading and the Aztec Empire now stretched across most of Mesoamerica, from Mexico to